 You can easily improve your game by getting some coaching as well.
 However, all of this will require some investments, so let us go a little deeper on how you can be doing it yourself or with the help of your friend.

 Identifying your mistakes

 As I mentioned, this is the first thing you should be doing.
 Maybe it is not the most fun one, but it is essential if you want to look at this game seriously.
 Probably, the most effective way to find your mistakes is to analyze your statistics.

 When you know which ones are important, you can compare your stats to players who are doing better than you.
-You can easily do it with any poker tracking software such as Holdem Manager 2 or Poker Tracker 4, if you don't have it, make sure to grab a FREE TRIAL:
+You can easily do it with any poker tracking software such as Holdem Manager 3, and if you don't have it, make sure to grab a FREE TRIAL:

 Probably, you are fully aware who are the best players in your games so you can just filter their stats in a particular spot that you want to analyze and compare it to yours.
 However, if you do not know who stats you should be looking at, you can easily find the biggest winners based on their results in your database.